MIROC-DOC/model_description/md_en/modelstruct.md

 | W | work | ×impossibility | ×impossibility | work area |
 | U | undefined | ×impossibility | ×impossibility | dummy |

-Here, the meaning of the input and output columns is as follows
+where the meaning of the input and output columns is as follows \The entry of a certain type of event in the event of a certain type of event.
-\In the meantime, I'm going to be in a position to take a look at some of the things I've done in the past.
      \begin{array}{ll}

  × x & whatever is in it
      \{array}

-\The output is a lot more than just a\\lopenopenPointPointPoint.com
+ \A lot of people could be in a position to be in a position to do something about it     .
      \begin{array}{ll}
  O O & may be subject to change in the course of the event
        - & the value will not change
  × x & I can't guarantee what you'll find
      \{array}

-The important ones are M,O,I, where M,O and I are important, and C,D are a type of I.
-The use of C, D, and I is not so neat.
+      \The important ones are M,O,I, where the key ones are M,O,I and C,D are a type of I. The use of C,D and I is not so neat.
+The usage of C,D,I is not so correct.

 The contents of each file are as follows.